danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 If you're thinking of trying this on your Rails project, be aware that the audit reflects Thoughtbot's house style: business logic in models, POROs, or ActiveModel objects rather than service objects; names that read as Ruby objects (`Stats#collect`) rather than as patterns (`StatsCollector#call`); skinny controllers, decomposed models.

-For my project, this was pretty well aligned: the codebase already uses `VisitSearch` (ActiveModel form object), `VisitQuery` (raw SQL PORO), and `Stats` (plain aggregate).
-The audit was effectively grading against the style I happened to use, which made it work well here.
-It might land differently on a codebase built around `Interactor` / `call` / service objects.
+For my project, this was pretty well aligned.
+It may read as wrong on a codebase built around `Interactor` / `call` / service objects.
 The skill's README doesn't document any config for projects that intentionally diverge.
 What you could try is pass intent in the free-form arg, something like *"this project uses the Interactor pattern deliberately; don't flag it as an issue."* I haven't tested how reliably the skill respects that, but it's what I'd try first for a project that has different conventions.

 ## Final Thoughts